Albina93/seq3-nodict/README.md

    >>> print(Node("Kevin", 21))
    Node(k="Kevin" v=21)
    ```
 - The Node class should hash it's own key, and keep that hash value as an instance attribute `self.hash`.
 This hash value will be used by the NoDict class.
+Use the built-in Python `hash` function for this.
 - The Node class object should be able to compare itself to other Node objects using the Python built-in `==` operator.
 For example
    ```python
    n1 = Node('Mike', 21)